giantcheeseguy2/CP-blog/posts-md/paint-by-rectangles.md

 ## Solution

 If all the rectangles intersect, then you can use the euler formula to find the total number sections, as \\(f = e - v + 2\\).
 Calculating the number of edges and vertices are easy with a sweep.
-However, this is completely unrelated to the final solution.
-Lets maintain a dsu
+Now, lets try to find a way to count the number of black components.
+When you start a rectangle, you are increasing the number of black rectangles by the number of white subsegments it will intersect with.
+When you end a rectangle, it will increase the number of black rectangles by the number of white subsegments, as well as potentially decreasing the number of black rectangles by one.
+However, this only works if the entire rectangle is connected, so we need to use a segtree with dsu to find all connected components.
+Finally, we have to flip a component if it is completely covered.

 ## Code